A. Grant Transfers FROM Duke

 B. Grant Transfers TO Duke

-When a PI intends to relocate to Duke University with an awarded grant, it is the PI's responsibility to provide his/her new owning org department the following grant information:
+When a PI intends to relocate to Duke University with an awarded grant, please follow the guidance provided in the PI Transfer TO Duke checklist below.

 - Utilizing the approved unobligated balance by the original Institution, a detailed budget will need to be provided